BRITISH VIRGIN ISLANDS YACHT CHARTERS

 A small unspoiled island that lies about five miles across the Sir Francis Drake Channel from Tortola.
 Here you’ll find white sandy beaches, no roads, and exotic plants such as bougainvillea, frangipani, yucca, and orchids.
 A few guest houses and a beach club offer visitors a relaxing vacation away from the hustle and bustle of modern-day life.

 Cooper Island Beach Club is a small resort on Manchioneel Bay on the northwest corner of the Island.
-Apart from the Beach Club and its staff, there is one local family, five holiday houses and lots of goats on the island.
+Apart from the Beach Club and its staff, there is one local family, five-holiday houses, and lots of goats on the island.
 Originally a private house, the Beach Club was renovated and expanded in 1980.
-The beach front restaurant and bar offers one of the best sunset views in the islands.
+The beachfront restaurant and bar offer one of the best sunset views on the islands.

 Ginger Island is completely uninhabited.
 It is known for its incredible dive sites: ‘Alice in Wonderland’ situated off the south shore, ‘Ginger Steps’ on the tip of South Bay, and ‘Alice’s Backside/Ginger Patch’ on the north side of the island.
 All offer huge corals and a good variety of sea life including morays, eagle rays, octopus, turtles, and lobsters.

 This uninhabited island was declared a National Park in 1974 because of the importance of it being a sanctuary for several species of birds including the endangered Red-Billed Tropic Bird.
 The island offers relaxing bird-watching along the shore where you can view Brown Boobies, Pelicans, Laughing Gulls, Noddies and Terns.
 Good snorkeling can be found on North Lee Bay.

 An idyllic retreat, being less developed and slower-paced than Tortola, Virgin Gorda has a mountainous landscape dotted with palms and cactus.
 Virgin Gorda is really three islands in one.
 The southern third is flat with massive boulders and sparse vegetation, while the middle of the island is mountainous with Gorda Peak and several lovely beaches with turquoise seas and fabulous coral reefs ideal for snorkeling and diving.
 The northern third is situated around North Sound with half a dozen other islands, an ideal area to enjoy water sports.